 A short drive south of the lush vineyards of Chianti and the elegant towns of San Gimignano and Siena brings you to Valdichiana Senese, a corner of Tuscany that truly looks like a painting.
 Its luxuriant green hills and yellow wheat fields lead from one pretty village to the next and fill your eyes with the beautiful shades of the Tuscan countryside.
 It’s the ideal choice for those seeking a holiday in a peaceful and scenic location.

 Here’s a little itinerary to explore the Valdichiana Senese.
-It starts from Montepulciano and brings you through less-travelled villages immersed in a pristine countryside…
+It starts from Montepulciano and brings you through less-traveled villages immersed in the pristine countryside…

 Not to miss are the XVII-century Cathedral of Santa Maria Assunta, with masterpieces from the Sienese school, the Town Hall, where you can climb to the top of the tower to enjoy beautiful views, and the Church of St. Augustin, with a pretty white stone façade and a beautiful array of artworks inside.
 Oh, and of course you can’t leave Montepulciano without a glass (or two) of Vino Nobile, the high-quality red wine produced here.